About the talk

 About the Participants

 Chris Colvin is Senior Lecturer in Economics at Queen’s University Belfast, and was a NIAS Fellow in 2019.
-Together with Matthias Blum, he co-edited An Economist’s Guide to Economic History (Palgrave Macmillan, 2018), a new teaching resource which demonstrates how economic history can be re-inserted into the economics curriculum.
+Together with Matthias Blum, he co-edited An Economist’s Guide to Economic History (Palgrave Macmillan, 2018), a multi-authored teaching and learning resource which demonstrates how economic history can be re-inserted into the economics curriculum.

-Sam de Muijnck is a Research Master’s student in economics at the University of Amsterdam.
+Sam de Muijnck is a MSc Economics student at the University of Amsterdam.
 He is one of the founders of Rethinking Economics NL, a student-led action group advocating the reform of the university-level economics curriculum in the Netherlands.
-He is currently writing a book on which provides practical advice on how universities can change the way they teach economics.
+He is currently co-authoring a book which aims to provide practical advice on how universities can change the way they teach economics.

-Oscar Gelderblom is Professor of Financial History at Utrecht University, and was a NIAS Fellow in 2012-2013.
-He has published widely on the economic and social history of the Netherlands, including on the origins of the Vereenigde Oostindische Compagnie, the world’s first corporation with limited liability.
+Oscar Gelderblom is Professor of Financial History and Director of Research of the Department of History and Art History at Utrecht University, and was a NIAS Fellow in 2012-2013.
+He has published widely on the economic and social history of the Netherlands, including recently (with Joost Jonker) on the origins of the Vereenigde Oostindische Compagnie, the world’s first corporation with limited liability.

-Esther-Mirjam Sent is Professor in Economic Theory and Policy at the Radboud University Nijmegen, and a member of the Senate for the Partij van de Arbeid, the Netherlands’ labour party.
+Esther-Mirjam Sent is Professor in Economic Theory and Policy at the Radboud University Nijmegen, and a member of the upper house of the Staten-Generaal, the legislature of the Netherlands.
 A vocal advocate of pedagogical reform in economics, her research interests are in behavioural economics, economic policy and the history of economic thought.
-She is currently an editor of the Journal of Institutional Economics.
+She is an editor of the Journal of Institutional Economics.